 A school psychologist is on staff with Hamilton Community Schools.
 This individual tests students who are having academic or emotional problems in school.
 This testing only occurs with your written permission.
-If you feel your child needs this type of support, please contact his/her teacher and principal.
+If you feel your child needs this help, please contact his/her teacher.